loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 - sample uptime
 - demo identity labels from Prometheus
 - recent demo logs from Loki

+A second dashboard is also provisioned:

+- `Kubernetes Workload Overview`

+That dashboard uses `kube-state-metrics` scraped by Prometheus for:

+- running and pending pods
+- container restarts
+- available deployment replicas
+- pod phase breakdown

+`metrics-server` is not required for these Grafana dashboards.
+Prometheus needs exported metrics to scrape, and `kube-state-metrics` is the lightweight source for the standard Kubernetes object metrics used here.

 ## Confirm HostPath Mapper Is Working